jemmy-z/auto-attendance/README.md

 # auto-attendance

 ## Set-up
 - To use this form, you must install [Selenium](https://selenium-python.readthedocs.io/index.html).
-You can do that buy running `pip install selenium`
+You can do that buy running `pip install selenium`.

 ## Requirements
 - The form must be a Google Form.
 There can only be only short-text input blank. **More options coming soon!**